junior451/notesapp/README.md

 # notesapp

-This is a simple notesapp project built using python/django for the backend.
+This is a simple notesapp project built using python/django for the backend and React for the frontend
-The frontend will be built using react